Dara 2013

 Dara 2013 is the twelfth studio album by Serbian turbo folk singer Dara Bubamara.
 It was released 19 April 2013 through City Records.

 Background

 Recording sessions for the album, which took place in Belgrade and Novi Sad, ended in early 2013.

 Release and promotion

 The album was first released worldwide digitally 19 April 2013, available for purchase on iTunes and Amazon.
 It became available on CD 30 April 2013.

 Bubamara performed several songs from Dara 2013 on the Ami G Show hosted by Ognjen Amidžić on 23 April 2013.
 Appearing alongside her for the interview was songwriter Marina Tucaković, who penned nine of the album's 15 songs.

 Singles

 "Galama" was the album's lead single.
 It was released 26 April 2011.
 The second single was "Delete", released 25 December 2012.

+Track listing

+All tracks are produced by Damir Handanović.